Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 More of both = more VRAM pressure
 ```

-On a 24GB RTX 3090, shared long-context use can get tight.
+On a 24GB RTX 3090, one serious coding-agent session should prioritize the full per-slot context budget over shared parallel access.

 ---